Annual Conference FAQs

 Over 1,200 career development practitioners, facilitators, counselor educators, counselors, specialists, and more participate in the annual conference.
 Graduate students are very much welcomed and encouraged to attend.
 NCDA Board members, committee chairpersons, state career development association leaders, and honored award winners are all accessible throughout the activities, sessions, and casual gatherings.
 It has been described as truly like a “family reunion”!
 If you are looking for a specific person or need a roommate, check the See Who's Coming page.

-An email will be sent to you after the conference with complete instructions and necessary forms/links.
-You must first fill out a form on each session you attended.
-Then you can go to the NCDA website, www.ncda.org, click on LOGIN to access your account.
+View the Program Book for details on how to obtain CEUs.
+An email will be also sent to you after the conference with complete instructions and necessary forms/links.
+You must first fill out a form marking each session you attended.
+After you return that form to us, you will get a link to fill out a survey evaluating each session you attended.
+Next you can go to the NCDA website, www.ncda.org, click on LOGIN to access your account.
 Once you’re in your account, find View My CE History.
 This is where you will see how many CEs you’ve earned for attending the event, as well as how you can print out your certificate if necessary.
 There is an option to Print My Transcript in the top right hand corner.
-You can come to this page anytime in the future to view your CE history and print certificates.
-If you have any trouble, please contact NCDA Headquarters.
-(918) 663-7060, 1-866-FOR-NCDA (1-866-367-6232)
+Members can come to this page anytime in the future to view your CE history and print certificates.
+(Non-members will be given temporary access.)
+If you have any trouble, please contact NCDA Headquarters: (918) 663-7060, 1-866-FOR-NCDA (1-866-367-6232).
+See more under Conference CEUs

 How many Continuing Education Hours are given for attending the full conference?

+The NCDA conference fully supports the NCDA Credentialing Commission's requirements for continuing education.
 NCDA is an NBCC-Approved Continuing Education Provider (ACEP) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 Sessions for which NBCC-approved clock hours will be awarded are identified in the program book.
 The ACEP is solely responsible for all aspects of the program.
 This conference offers up to 12 contact hours.
-Additional contact hours can be obtained by attending the pre- and post-conference workshops.
+Additional contact hours can be obtained by attending the pre-conference workshops.

 How can I feel a part of the conference if I am not attending?

-Follow us on Twitter!
-Post on Facebook and LinkedIn.
-Again use our conference hashtag, #NCDAOrlando.
+Follow us on Twitter, Facebook, Instagram and LinkedIn.
+Use our conference hashtag, #NCDAHouston.
 You can follow discussions regarding conference presentations, ask questions of presenters, tweet ideas for participants, or read about the good things coming.
 Don't forget to continue reading Career Convergence for articles covering conference topics and written by conference presenters.

 Take time to review the online agenda now and read the entire Program Book before arriving.
 Review the article "How to Make the Most of Your NCDA Conference Experience".
 Once you arrive at the hotel, go to the Conference Registration Desk to receive your materials.
 There you will find friendly NCDA faces that will be happy to answer your questions.
-We recommend you sit in on the First-Timers session.
-Since the two of you are attending, it is helpful to decide who will catch which sessions, then exchange notes at the end of the day.
-Be sure to have fun at the Welcome Reception, and there are certainly many exciting sites to see in the city!
+We recommend you attend the First-Timers session.
+If two colleagues are attending, it is helpful to decide who will catch which sessions, then exchange notes at the end of the day.
+Be sure to have fun at the Welcome Reception & Party, and there are certainly many exciting sights to see in the city!

 I love conferences, but hate sitting all day!
 What are my options for the most movement?

 Attend Roundtable sessions, which involve moving to a new table after 30 minutes.
 Stop by the hotel Concierge Desk for information on the local area.
-Orlando has many, many fun things to do!
-And finally, walk the exhibit hall!
-With so many people to talk to, you will get plenty of exercise!
+And finally, walk the Exhibit Hall!
+With so many booths to visit, you will get plenty of exercise!

 I am thinking about joining NCDA and attending the conference.
 How can I learn more about NCDA?